balinomad/go-caller/README.md

-# go-caller 📞
+# go-caller

-A lightweight and idiomatic Go library that captures and formats caller information such as file name, line number, function name, and package path.
+*A lightweight and idiomatic Go library that captures and formats caller information such as file name, line number, function name, and package path.*

 Perfect for use in:
 - Custom error types